Nyasaland: Crops

 The areas of flue-cured brightleaf or Virginia tobacco farmed by European planters in the Shire Highlands rose from 4,500 acres in 1911 to 14,200 acres in 1920, yielding 2,500 ton of tobacco.
 Before 1920, about 5% of the crop sold was dark-fired tobacco produced by African farmers, and this rose to 14% by 1924.
 The First World War boosted the production of tobacco, but post-war competition from United States Virginia required a rebate of import duty under Imperial Preference to assist Nyasaland growers.

-Much of the tobacco produced by the European estates were of low-grade.
+Much of the tobacco produced by the European estates was of low-grade.
 In 1921, 1,500 tons of a 3,500-ton crop was saleable and many smaller European growers went out of business.
 Between 1919 and 1935 their numbers fell from 229 to 82.
 The decline in flue-cured tobacco intensified throughout the 1920s.
 Europeans produced 86% of Malawi's tobacco in 1924, 57% in 1927, 28% in 1933, and 16% in 1936.
 Despite this decline, tobacco accounted for 65–80% of exports from 1921 to 1932.

 Formation of a Native Tobacco Board in 1926 stimulated the production of fire-cured tobacco.
 By 1935, 70% of the national tobacco crop was grown in the Central Province where the Board had around 30,000 registered growers.
 At first, these farmed Crown land, but later estates contracted sharecropping "Visiting Tenants".
 The number of growers fluctuated until the Second World War then expanded, so by 1950 there were over 104,500 growers planting 132,000 acres and growing 10,000 tons of tobacco.
 15,000 were growers in the Southern Province.
 About three-quarters were smallholders on Native Trust Land, the rest estate tenants.
 Numbers declined later, but there were still 70,000 in 1965, producing 12,000 tons.
 Although the value of tobacco exports continued to rise, they decreased as a proportion of the total after 1935 because of the increased importance of tea.

 Egyptian cotton was first grown commercially by African smallholders in the upper Shire valley in 1903 and spread to the lower Shire valley and the shores of Lake Nyasa.
 By 1905 American Upland cotton was grown on estates in the Shire Highlands.
 African-grown cotton was bought by British Central Africa Company and the African Lakes Corporation until 1912 when government cotton markets were established where a fairer price for cotton was given.